Morse theory and moduli spaces of self-avoiding polygonal linkages: Morse theory in the setting of open manifolds

-Setting $W=\varphi_\eta(-T,B_q)$ gives the required open set and proves the assertion. \end{proof}
+Setting $W=\varphi_\eta(-T,B_q)$ gives the required open set, proving the assertion. \end{proof}

+\begin{remark} As previously noted, the original flow $\varphi$ may not be complete, which impedes defining the backward flow map on $B_q$.
+Fortunately, this issue is remedied by the modified flow $\varphi_\eta$, allowing the required construction to proceed. \end{remark}

-The proposition below provides a uniform bound for ``arrival time'' of the negative gradient flow when the initial point lies in a compact set. \begin{proposition} There exists $T>0$ such that for all $t\geq T$,
+The following proposition provides a uniform bound for the ``arrival time'' of the negative gradient flow when the initial points lie in a compact set. \begin{proposition} There exists $T>0$ such that for all $t\geq T$,

 \end{proposition}

 \begin{proof} Define